 The biggest question mark for most people when it comes to this keyboard will be the Outemu mechanical switches.
 Outemu is not a well know brand.
 They’re a Chinese Cherry MX clone, and these Blue switches are similar to the Cherry MX Blues.

 After using them for more than 30 hours, I can say they feel pretty good.
 The tactile bump feels a bit larger and more pronounced than Cherry MX switches, not quite as smooth and a bit louder.
-I made two videos below, one speed typing test and one comparing them directly to Cherry MX Blues for you to compare yourself.
+I made two videos below, a speed typing test and one comparing them directly to Cherry MX Blues for you to compare yourself.

 And here is the comparison video, featuring the Das Keyboard 4 Pro with Cherry MX Blues –

 Overall, I was pretty happy with how these switches performed.
-I would have preferred them to be Cherry MX switches, but for the price they are not bad at all.
+I would have preferred them to be Cherry MX switches, but for the price, they are not bad at all.

 HAVIT HV-KB366L RGB Overall Verdict